integrations/terraform-provider-github/website/docs/d/organization_external_identities.markdown

 # github_organization_external_identities

-Use this data source to retrieve each organization member's SAML linked external identity's NameID.
+Use this data source to retrieve each organization member's SAML or SCIM user attributes.

 ## Example Usage